CiscoDevNet/terraform-provider-aci/docs/guides/migration.md

 This means that for the ACI Provider, when the name of the provided tDn is used for named relation MOs, we can't guarantee the DN input will match the resolved tDn, potentially causing provider panics.
 Because of this change, we decided to only expose configurable attributes as input for resources, so for a named relationship instead of DN we require the name attribute to be provided.

-Finally, because the final plan needs to match the applied state, old style attributes that represent a DN of a named relation require to be resolved into the correct tDn.
-This means that the object must exist when creating the relationship; if you fail to do so, the provider will panic.
-This can be prevented by leveraging new style resources where the configurable attribute is used.
+To ensure the final plan matches the applied state, old-style attributes representing a Distinguished Name (DN) of a named relation must be resolved into the correct target Distinguished Name (tDn).
+This requires the object to exist when establishing the relationship; failure to do so will cause the provider to panic.
+This issue can be avoided by using new-style resources where a configurable attribute is utilized.

-## Changed Child Objects in Configuration
+## Changes to Child Objects in Configuration

-In migrated resources, all children MOs are exposed in configuration as a map or a list of maps, instead of single attribute types (e.g., string, boolean, integer).
-The decision is made to have the configuration resemble the model more to provide flexibility of adding new attributes for a child without introducing breaking changes.
+In migrated resources, all child Managed Objects (MOs) are represented in the configuration as a map or a list of maps, rather than single attribute types (such as string, boolean, or integer).
+This approach is chosen to ensure the configuration closely resembles the model, allowing for the addition of new attributes to a child without causing breaking changes.

 ## Changed Child Objects in Payloads